 This depends on how much your planning to travel around the country and rely on the public transport system.
 If you plan to visit and / or stay in Brussels, the Mobib travel card will needed in order to purchase JUMP Tickets at the lowest fare.
 However for the Belgian trains or to get around in Flanders and Wallonië, there are several other options to buy tickets tickets at the cheapest rate.
 Read more about this below.

 Belgium has an extended railway system making it very easy to travel travel by train between all major cities and several smaller towns.

-Standard ticket prices for adults vary according the destination.
+Single ticket fares vary according to the destination.

-A MOBIB Travel card is not needed to get the best prices for NMBS/SNCB train tickets.
+MOBIB Travel card is not needed to get the best prices for NMBS/SNCB train tickets.

-Brussels Airport has a underground train-station with up to 6 trains per hour, bringing you to all major Belgian cities and beyond.
+Brussels – Zaventem Airport has a underground train-station with up to 6 trains per hour, bringing you to all major Belgian cities and beyond.
 It’s an end-station wich means it will only serve passagers who arrive and depart at Brussels Zaventem Airport.